monome/docs/docs/modular/ansible/index.md

 If you insert a USB disk into Ansible, you can save presets to a JSON file on disk, or restore presets from such a file.
 In addition to archiving or sharing app presets, this can be useful for making backups before updating to a new firmware revision, because future versions will be able to load files saved by older versions.
+The drive must be formatted with a FAT filesystem, FAT32 is probably your best bet.
 Note that Ansible can be a little picky about USB disks it will talk to, it's possible you may need to try a couple for this to work.
 If you attach an [FTDI cable](/docs/modular/dev), Ansible prints a fair amount of diagnostic information to the UART which may be helpful for troubleshooting loading errors.

 To save presets: